Evergreen legal library · not legal advice

 Meta & sourcerevision, disclaimer, official link

-Facts verified on EUR-Lex and Normattiva · reading = NomotecnIA's own synthesis
+Facts verified against EUR-Lex, Normattiva and the ISO catalogue · reading = NomotecnIA's own synthesis

 From the rule to your business